jujunantes/JulienMarcel_13_28032022/README.md

 - Password: `password456`

 The chosen user's mocked data will then be displayed.
-You can edit the user's first and last names by clicking on the "dit name" button.
+You can edit the user's first and last names by clicking on the "edit name" button.